Do I need a Cohabitation Agreement?

 How does a Cohabitation Agreement work?

-A cohabitation agreement involves you and your partner agreeing upon the share each of you should have in any joint assets (property, bank accounts, cars and other items) as well as your liabilities in respect of household bills, credit cards, etc. It can also cover other aspects of your relationship, such as pet ownership.
+A cohabitation agreement involves you and your partner agreeing upon the share each of you should have in any joint assets (property, bank accounts, cars and other items) and your liabilities regarding household bills, credit cards, etc. It can also cover other aspects of your relationship, such as pet ownership.

 Once agreed, our family team can then assist you in ensuring that your cohabitation agreement is a legally binding document that you can both rely on to avoid any future uncertainty.
 You can then carry on as normal with your life and hopefully never have to resort to bringing it into action.